The Arcs of a Brand and its Marketing

 In July 1985 an article in Orange Coast magazine stated Michelob held 75% of the “super-premium” category.
 Super-premium meant the top domestic category, imports had their own category.

-Would-be challenger Lowenbrau, then domestically made, had 10%.
+Would-be challenger Lowenbrau, then domestically made, had only 10%.

 But Michelob had a precipitous fall, as NBC News reported in December 2012: